Banner Life life insurance review 2023

 - Digital application: Apply online for insurance products with the company’s mobile-friendly app.
 Banner estimates that it takes 20 minutes or less to complete the digital application.
 Applying online allows for accelerated underwriting with quick approvals.

-Banner Life social responsibility
+Banner Life corporate sustainability

-- Annual charitable giving campaign: Employees, aided by a company match, raise money for local charities; in 2020 they collected nearly $1 million for their chosen initiatives.
+- Annual charitable giving campaign: Employees, aided by a company match, raise money for local charities; in 2021 they collected nearly $1 million for their chosen initiatives.

 - Community awards: Employees may be nominated for company awards for volunteerism that are presented annually.